CRBS/cdeep3m/README.md

 * How to [speed up][speedup] processing time
 * How to insert and use a [validation dataset][validation]

+Hyperparameters can be adjusted by passing flags to [runtraining.sh][runtraining.sh]

 # Local install, for advanced users/developers only